-Internships at the Arab American Institute are an exciting opportunity for students and recent graduates to gain experience in policy-making, ethnic politics, and non-profit environments.
-During the fall and spring semesters, AAI accepts four exceptional applicants—three are placed internally in our office and one placed externally at The Brookings Institution.
+The Arab American Institute Foundation’s Summer Internship Program is an exciting opportunity for students and recent graduates to gain experience in policy-making, ethnic politics, and non-profit environments.

 What are the benefits of being an AAI Intern?